-- Parents and Carers' Evenings Class teacher, SENCo/Deputy Head and Head teacher are also available for appointments. - Open door policy parents are welcome to make additional individual appointments to discuss specific issues at any time. - Information Events held throughout the year - SEN coffee mornings held monthly with Mrs Allan (Specialist Speech and language TA) and Mrs Bretayne alongside other professionals
+- Parents and Carers' Evenings Class teacher, SENCo/Deputy Head, Assistant Headteachers and Headteacher are also available for appointments. - Open door policy parents are welcome to make additional individual appointments to discuss specific issues at any time.
+Please contact your child's teacher via the school office, Seesaw or in person at the end of the day - Information Events held throughout the year - SEN coffee mornings held monthly with Mrs Allan (Specialist Speech and language TA) and Mrs Bretayne alongside other professionals